Arley Hall

 Arley Hall is a country house in the village of Arley, Cheshire, England, about 4 mi south of Lymm and 5 mi north of Northwich.
 It is home to the owner, Viscount Ashbrook, and his family.
 The house is a Grade II* listed building, as is its adjacent chapel.
 Formal gardens to the southwest of the hall are also listed as Grade II* on the National Register of Historic Parks and Gardens.
 In the grounds are more listed buildings, a cruck barn being listed as Grade I, and the other buildings as Grade II.

 The hall was built for Rowland Egerton-Warburton between 1832 and 1845, to replace an earlier house on the site.
 Local architect George Latham designed the house in a style which has become known as Jacobethan, copying elements of Elizabethan architecture.
 A Gothic Revival chapel designed by Anthony Salvin was subsequently built next to the hall.
 By the mid-20th century, parts of the house were in poor condition and were demolished, to be replaced by five private homes in a matching architectural style.

 The present gardens were created in the 1830s, and were developed during the 20th century.
-The garden's herbaceous border was one of the first of its type in Britain, and remains one of the finest.
+The garden's herbaceous border was the first of its type in England.
 The house and its gardens have been open to the public since the 1960s, and have also been used as a film location.
 Stockley Farm, part of the Arley estate, is an additional visitor attraction for children and families.

 Hall

 History

 The Arley estate has been part of the land held by the Warburton family since the end of the 12th century.
-In 1469 Piers Warburton moved his principal seat from Warburton to Arley, and built the first house on the site.
-It consisted of a 'U'-shaped building with the centre of the 'U' facing south.
+In 1469 Piers Warburton moved his principal seat from Warburton in Trafford, to Arley, and built the first house on the site.
+It consisted of a U-shaped building with the centre of the 'U' facing south.
 At the north was the great hall, 45 ft long by 26 ft wide.
 The high table was at the west end and the west wing contained the family apartments.
 The east wing was the servants' wing and included the buttery, pantry and kitchens.
 The original Arley Hall was constructed as a timber-framed building, and was surrounded by a square moat.
 A three-storey south front was added in about 1570, making the house a complete square with a large internal courtyard.
 In the 18th century the structure of the house was deteriorating, so in 1758 Sir Peter Warburton, 4th Baronet, completely encased the building in new brick walls.
 These were finished with stucco to make Neoclassical façades.
 The massive old chimneys were removed and replaced with small flues within the new walls.
 Between 1760 and 1763 Elizabeth Raffald, author of one of the century's most successful cookery books, The Experienced English Housekeeper, worked as the housekeeper at Arley.